 The Komodo Dragons are the largest lizards in the world and very interesting to see.
-They can get up to 3 meters and length and feed even on large mammals such as deer, water buffalos and snakes.
+They can get up to 3 meters and length and feed even on large mammals such as deer, water buffalos, and snakes.
 They bite their prey and inject venom which kills it.
 All the dragon needs to do is to wait until its death and feast on it.
 Komodos are cannibals – they also hunt smaller ones!

 This venom is the reason they are also very dangerous to humans.
 You do not want to get bit by them!
-In such case an injection is needed.
+In such a case, an injection is needed.
 Such first aid stations are on the main tourist spots.
 It is not possible to see the Komodos yourself – a ranger of the national park leads small groups around the island.

 There are two main islands where it is possible to see Komodo Dragons.
 One is Komodo Island itself and the second one is the nearby Rinca Island.
-The Komodo Island is bigger than Rinca.
+Komodo Island is bigger than Rinca.
 While the probability to see dragons is very high on both islands, chances are better on Rinca, because of the smaller size of the island and the fewer spots suitable for the dragons.

 If the sea is rough and currents strong, traditional boats are not able to go to Komodo Island.
-In this case the tours go to Rinca.
-In this case you won’t go to the manta ray spot, but at least you are pretty much guaranteed to see Komodo dragons.
+In this case, the tours go to Rinca.
+In this case, you won’t go to the manta ray spot, but at least you are pretty much guaranteed to see Komodo dragons.

 Both islands are part of the Komodo National Park for which you have to pay a daily entrance fee.
 This fee includes also the ranger which guides you along.
-The minimum group size is 6, but even if you are travelling by yourself or in two, you can put yourself in groups together with other people on the spot.
+The minimum group size is 6, but even if you are traveling by yourself or in two, you can put yourself in groups together with other people on the spot.

 The payment of the fee can be a bit chaotic and it seemed to us that rangers, who are waiting in front of the small registration building for people to come out and get going with them, don’t really care if you paid or not.

 All tours include a short stop on Padar Islands.
-Here you can easily reach higher elevations with amazing fews across the archipelago.
+Here you can easily reach higher elevations with amazing views across the archipelago.
 Many people bring their drones to get nice shots from here.
 Check out the photos.

 Komodo is also popular for swimming with manta rays.
-This is one of the few spots around the world, where there is a regularly high chance to see manta rays.
+This is one of the few spots around the world, where there is a regular high chance to see manta rays.
 This experience is usually included in a one day tour.
 However, the place where manta rays can be found is located an area in strong currents.
 This is because it is a perfect spot for them to feed from the water currents, which bring in food and plankton.

 If the currents are too strong, traditional boats are not able to bring you to the manta rays.
 This is unfortunate, however, they will take you to an alternative snorkeling spot.
 The reefs in this area are superb!
 Even if that is the backup plan, you will get to see wonderful coral reefs with an amazing marine life.